Kriskazy/farmapp/README.md

 # farmapp
-A Farm Management System To Keep Records Accurately
+A Farm Management System To Track Farm Activities